weathermaker/bundyfx.github.io/_posts/2016-12-4-dynamic-inventory-with-consul-and-ansible.md

 ### Intro

-In this post I want to go over using Ansible with a dynamic inventory generated with Consul.
-Ansible is a great tool for Configuration Management and really lives up to its mantra of simplicity.
-However, when it comes to management of static inventory files it can become messy quite quickly.

-Because of this, it's far more simplistic to use a dynamic inventory that can be retrieved with a simple API call out to the tool that's managing your inventory.
-This *'tool'* can really be anything that is holding information in regards to your nodes such as VMware, AWS or something like Consul.
+Inventory in Ansible is a simplistic concept, however as you add more and more *snowflake* type servers in it can become quickly over complicated and cluttered.
+Dynamic inventory in Ansible allows us to query an endpoint to retrieve inventory data that can be dynamically updated from other sources.
+This *'endpoint'* can really be anything that is holding information in regards to your nodes such as VMware, AWS or something like Consul.

 ### Consul Cluster